congosto/check_followers/README.md

 ## content

 ### link_datasets
-Followers fron popular users.
+Followers from popular users.
 For each analyzed user there are two files:
 * user_follower_profiles.csv <- all profile data to calculate statistics with the script R followers_stats.R
 * user_follwer_profiles_ff.csv <- The data required for the follower factory NYT chart